gharveymn/nightswitch/README.md

 Automatically switches your VS Code theme between specified day and night themes.
 There is a [lighter version](https://marketplace.visualstudio.com/items?itemName=gharveymn.nightswitch-lite) without geolocation.

+*Size warning: this extension will take up about 86 MB because of the geolocation feature.
+If you don't want that just install [NightSwitch-Lite](https://marketplace.visualstudio.com/items?itemName=gharveymn.nightswitch-lite) (you can still manually set your location).*

 ## Features

 Allows for automatic geolocation based on IP and manual GPS coordinate location.